mozilla-releng/relengdocs/procedures/accounts_setup.md

 Google Drive (formerly Google docs) is a preferred way to share things these days.
 This includes spreadsheets and documents that will change a great deal over time.
 Google Drive access should be enabled with your email account when you start.
 If you need access to a particular document, talk to the document owner or your manager/mentor.

-## Bugzilla

-Almost everything at Mozilla goes through Bugzilla.
-[Create a Bugzilla account](https://bugzilla.mozilla.org/createaccount.cgi) if you have not already.
-You'll need a few tweaks to your account to get access to everything releng-related:
-* Add privileges for bugzilla group releng confidential (Can be done by manager or bugzilla admin)
-* Add your comms nickname & ldap username as "aliases" for your account
-* log into bugzilla & follow links "Preferences" -> "Account Information"
-* append the aliases, with a leading ':' and enclosed in brackets ('[]') to the "Real Name" field
-* e.g.: "John Doe [:jdoe]"

-The product to use is "Release Engineering."
-There are multiple possible components under that product, so take your best guess or ask for guidance from the team.
-TODO - to revisit once we reorg Bugzilla in November 2022.

-:warning:
-    Please speak with your manager to be added to the [releng-security](https://bugzilla.mozilla.org/page.cgi?id=group_admins.html) confidential group.

 ## Mana